miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Occasionally enemies do not show weapons or move into solid stuff.
 Ranged weapons with aggravated damage will not show a yellow bar.
 Sometimes the sarcophagus will already be stored in the warehouse.
-Occasionally you may not be able to throw the grenade from Nines.
+If you save and load in stealth bonus areas the effect will stay.
 Sometimes you can hear rain sounds although it not actually rains.
 If you pull out weapons after a taxi ride right-click on the map.
 Sometimes entities will vanish being out of sight in third person.
-Enemy death can open doors and give items, disciplines usage not.
-If LaCroix ignores a delivered sarcophagus set G.Story_State = 60.
 Don't feed on quest NPCs and attack them to break feeding trance.
 If game crashes when entering certain levels drop inventory items.
 Sometimes unknown occult items identify only after level changes.
 Visible colorful brushes means you continued an incompatible save.
-If you save and load in stealth bonus areas the effect will stay.
+Occasionally you may not be able to throw the grenade from Nines.
+If a new game starts black remove all saves, or try windowed mode.

 Open Technical Issues: